|Status : Published||Published On : Mar, 2023||Report Code : VRAT4084||Industry : Automotive & Transportation||Available Format :||Page : 201|

 Issues related to interchangeability, standardization, and compatibility

-Electric off-highway vehicles have very limited affinity for long run applications.
-Dump trucks, for example, carries dumping materials to the dumping area from the mining site.
-Here, the distance plays a crucial role, as it is difficult for vehicles to cover such long distances because of its limited battery capacity.
-But mining companies that manufacture equipment’s are working developing equipment’s that are cable connected.
-Nevertheless, such cable connected equipment also lack in terms of versatility.
+Electric off-highway vehicles have very limited affinity for long-run applications.
+Dump trucks, for example, carry dumping materials to the dumping area from the mining site.
+Here, distance plays a crucial role, as it is difficult for vehicles to cover such long distances because of its limited battery capacity.
+But mining companies that manufacture equipment are working on developing equipment that is cable connected.
+Nevertheless, such cable-connected equipment also lacks in terms of versatility.

 This lack of standardization and interchangeability in terms of charging electric off-highway vehicles is restricting the growth of the electric off-highway vehicle market.
 The charging of electric off-highway vehicles, at any given station with a only single identification or payment method, is referred to as Interchangeability, which is not the case right now.

 Based on Geography, the Electric Off-Highway Vehicle Market is segmented into-